Answers to Residential Life Questions

-Roommate requests are only considered if both roommates indicate on online housing form that they want to live together.
+Roommate requests are only considered if both roommates indicate on the online housing form that they want to live together.
 These dual requests are highly considered and likely placed together.
 However, the odds of being placed with a requested roommate diminish if both students' paperwork is not received by May 1 housing application deadline.
 Without paperwork from both students, the roommate request will not be considered and the person with the paperwork in will be placed with someone else.

 What kind of an environment am I going to be moving into?

 Nielsen Hall and Knudsen Hall are traditional first-year student living residence halls.
 Nielsen and Knudsen Hall are co-ed buildings, divided by floor.
-Freshmen also have a suite style living option available in the Langrock Suites.
-Our newest addition, the Hull Suites, is suite style living primarily occupied by sophomores.
-Upperclassmen are typically placed in the Hull Apartments, or the L Apartments.
+Freshmen also have a suite-style living option available in the Langrock Suites.
+Our newest addition, the Hull Suites, is suite-style living primarily occupied by sophomores.
+Upperclassmen are typically placed in the Hull Apartments or the L Apartments.
 Upperclassmen looking for a private living atmosphere may request to live in a Knudsen single room.
 A resident assistant lives on each floor to help direct residents, answer questions, maintain a secure living environment, and provide activities for the community.

 What happens if my roommate and I do not get along?

 Roommate conflicts occasionally occur.
 The residence life staff is trained to deal with these issues and it is our hope that conflicts can be resolved before they become a burden to either student personally or academically.
 After the first two weeks of school, if roommates are not getting along and are not having a quality experience at Grand View, we will do our best to accommodate these issues and move roommates into a different space that will better fit their lifestyle.